mabarbour/Website/content/talk/eawag2.md

 abstract_short = ""

 # Name of event and optional event URL.
-event = "Center for Ecology, Evolution, and Biogeochemistry (EAWAG)" event_url = ""
+event = "From Genes to Ecosystems: Eco-Evolutionary Dynamics of Plant-Insect Food Webs" event_url = ""

 # Location of event.